-Bella Hadid In Black Panties AT Her Apartment While Making Dior Makeup Video
+Bella Hadid In Black Panties At Her Apartment While Making Dior Makeup Video

 Despite running late, the 20-year-old kept the show going and she proceeded to demonstrate her low maintenance make-up to her social media viewers.
 One of her favorites from the Dior collection was the Lip Sugar Scrub which she said makes her lips extra soft.
 She also added that the lip scrub was made with real sugar and she likes it because it is usually a treat to her lips.
 The model further added that the scrub melts into a balm and then the sugar disappears thus eliminating the need to rinse.

-Bella featured a few other beauty products from the Dior line in her video including the Lip Grow Berry shade, the 2-in-1 lip balm, the Nude Air Luminizer and what she calls the ‘Airbrush.’
+Bella featured a few other beauty products from the Dior line in her video including the Lip Grow Berry shade, the two-in-one lip balm, the Nude Air Luminizer and what she calls the “Airbrush.”
 She stated that the latter helps to Airbrush her complexion.
 Bella is the brand ambassador for Dior makeup which is one of the reasons she was promoting the makeup products on her Instagram video.
 The products that she demonstrated were recently released by the Christian Dior makeup division.

 Bella was also present at the Dior Ball which was held on Monday in Paris, courtesy of the Paris Fashion Week.
 She looked absolutely gorgeous and her makeup could only be described as perfection.
 However, Bella did not do her own makeup for the Dior party.
 Instead, the model’s makeup was done by makeup artist Sabrina Bedrani.